-By pointfree transform [60] ("PF-transform" for short) we essentially mean the conversion of predicate logic formulæ into binary relations by removing bound variables and quantifiers - a technique which, initiated by De Morgan in the 1860s [61], eventually led to what is known today as the algebra of programming [5, 11].
-As suggested in [60], the PF-transform offers to the predicate calculus what the Laplace transform [41] offers to the differential/integral calculus: the possibility of changing the underlying mathematical space in a way which enables agile algebraic calculation.
+By pointfree transform [61] ("PF-transform" for short) we essentially mean the conversion of predicate logic formulæ into binary relations by removing bound variables and quantifiers - a technique which, initiated by De Morgan in the 1860s [62], eventually led to what is known today as the algebra of programming [11,5].
+As suggested in [61], the PF-transform offers to the predicate calculus what the Laplace transform [41] offers to the differential/integral calculus: the possibility of changing the underlying mathematical space in a way which enables agile algebraic calculation.

-Theories "refactored" via the PF-transform become more general, more structured and simpler [58, 59, 60].
-Elegant expressions replace lengthy formulæ and easy-to-follow calculations replace pointwise proofs with lots of " \cdots " notation, case analyses and natural language explanations for "obvious" steps.
+Theories "refactored" via the PF-transform become more general, more structured and simpler [59-61].
+Elegant expressions replace lengthy formulæ and easy-to-follow calculations replace pointwise proofs with lots of "···" notation, case analyses and natural language explanations for "obvious" steps.

-The main principle of the PF-transform is that "everything is a binary relation" once logical expressions are PF-transformed; one thereafter resorts to the powerful calculus of binary relations [5, 11] until proofs are discharged or solutions are found for the original problem statements, which are mapped back to logics if required.
+The main principle of the PF-transform is that "everything is a binary relation" once logical expressions are PF-transformed; one thereafter resorts to the powerful calculus of binary relations [11,5] until proofs are discharged or solutions are found for the original problem statements, which are mapped back to logics if required.

 Relations.
-Let arrow $B \leftarrow R$ denote a binary relation on datatypes A (source) and B (target).
-We will say that $B \leftarrow A$ is the type of R and write b R a to mean that pair (b, a) is in R. Type declarations $B \xleftarrow{R} A$ and $A \xleftarrow{R} B$ will mean the same.
+Let arrow $B \xleftarrow{R} A$ denote a binary relation on datatypes A (source) and B (target).
+We will say that $B \xleftarrow{R} A$ is the type of R and write $B \xrightarrow{R} A$ to mean that pair (b,a) is in R. Type declarations $B \xleftarrow{R} A$ and $A \xrightarrow{R} B$ will mean the same.